roadrunner-server/docs/php/environment.md

 server:
   command: "php worker.php"
   env:
-    DEBUG: true
+     APP_RUNTIME: prod
 ```

 {% endcode %}

-In this example, when RoadRunner starts a PHP worker, it will set the `DEBUG` environment variable to `true`.
+In this example, when RoadRunner starts a PHP worker, it will set the `APP_RUNTIME` environment variable to `prod`.

 {% hint style="warning" %}
 All environment variable keys will be automatically converted to uppercase.